csev/cc4e/book/chap06.md

 problem related to storage allocators.
 Clearly it's desirable that there be only one storage allocator in a program, even though it allocates different kinds of objects.
-But if one allocator is to process requests for, say, pointers to char's and pointers to struct tnode's, two questions arise.
+But if one allocator is to process requests for, say, pointers to `char`'s and pointers to `struct tnode`'s, two questions arise.
 First, how does it meet the requirement of most real machines that objects of certain types must satisfy alignment restrictions (for example, integers often must be located on even addresses)?
 Second, what declarations can cope